AlenaGM/marvel-characters/README.md

 This project was created as a means of learning JSON-format.

-The project includes the following elements:
+The project consists of:

-1. JSON data containing information about Marvel characters;
+1. JSON data that contains information about Marvel characters.
-2. A gallery displaying pictures, main features, and detailed descriptions of 10 Marvel heros (content sourced from this [article]);
+2. A gallery that showcases pictures, main features, and detailed descriptions of 10 Marvel heroes (obtained from this [article]).

-Users have the ability to assign a personal rating of 1 to 10 ⭐️ to any character.
-These ratings are stored in Local Storage.
+Users can assign a personal rating of 1 to 10 ⭐️ to any character, and these ratings are stored in Local Storage.

 ## Result